Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 Traditional (non-AJAX) request `views.list.ListSortingView`_ also supports ``highlight_mode`` attribute with similar highlighting settings, but no dynamical change of current highlight mode.

-Action type 'glyphicon'
+Action type 'iconui'
 -----------------------
 These actions are designed to process already displayed grid (datatable) row, associated to existing Django model.
-Their implementation is very similar to `Action type 'button'`_, but instead of clicking at any place of row, these actions are visually displayed as bootstrap glyphicon links in separate columns of grid.
+Their implementation is very similar to `Action type 'button'`_, but instead of clicking at any place of row, these actions are visually displayed as iconui links in separate columns of grid.

-Since version 0.7.0 glyphicon actions are rendered in the single column of datatable, instead of each action per column for better utilization of the display space.
+Since version 0.7.0 iconui actions are rendered in the single column of datatable, instead of each action per column for better utilization of the display space.

-By default there is no ``glyphicon`` type actions enabled.
+By default there is no ``iconui`` type actions enabled.
 But there is one standard action of such type implemented for ``KoGridView``: `'delete' action`_.

 'delete' action